-The authority has a material interest (100% owned) in EBC Investments Ltd that have the nature of a subsidiary, it may require it to prepare group accounts.
+The authority has a material interest (100% owned) in EBC Investments Ltd that have the nature of a subsidiary, it may require it to prepare group accounts at a later date.
 In the authority's own single-entity accounts, the interests in companies and other entities are recorded as financial assets at cost, less any provision for losses.
-The company became operational in January 2019 and the first accounting year ends on 31 March 2020, the nature and value of the transactions from January 2019 to 31 March 2019 are not material.
+The company became operational in January 2019 with the first accounting year ending on 31 March 2020, the nature and value of the transactions were not material in either 2019/20 or 2020/21.